exegesis-js/exegesis/docs/Options.md

 If you use the "format" specifier in your OpenAPI document with custom defined formats, you must provide validation functions for each format used.

-`customFormats` is a hash where keys are format names.
+`customFormats` is an object where keys are format names.
 Values can be one of:

 - A RegExp for checking a string.
 - A `function(string) : boolean` for checking a string, which returns